-Gone are the days of 20% down or no loan, but recent surveys reveal that many Americans are not aware that programs exist to put downless.
+Gone are the days of 20% down or no loan, but recent surveys reveal that many Americans are not payment required.

 Fannie Mae's article, "What Consumers (Don't) Know About Mortgage Qualification Criteria," revealed that "only 5 to 16 percent of respondents know the correct ranges for key mortgage qualification criteria."